 An ARC is an Advance Review Copy of a book.
 Generally, a lot of reviews on a book help it get noticed on Amazon and let other potential buyers know that others have already read and enjoyed it – thus helping sales as well.
 Sometimes these early reviews also help to generate excitement and buzz about their upcoming work, especially when the reviews start coming in positively, or if they start getting picked up or posted to different blogs or websites.

 The earlier a book has reviews, the sooner this positive effect can begin.
 To achieve this, an author may choose to send out free, advance copies of their newest book to fans or interested readers in the hope that those readers will then leave honest reviews of the book when it goes live.
-In some cases, they may even send out these copies after the book is already for sale, too.
+In some cases, they may even send out these copies after the book is already for sale.

-Hidden Gems (HG) has sent out hundreds of novels from hundreds of authors – usually at least one book per day, every day of the year.
+Hidden Gems (HG) has sent out thousands of novels from hundreds of authors – usually multiple titles per day – every day of the year.
 With so much variety, every reader will eventually see something that interests them, but at the same time, they will not be interested in (or have time to read) all the ARC offerings.
-For that reason, each of our books is opt-in, and because of our large pool of ARC readers, we often still must select only a subset of readers from those that are interested.
-Here’s how the process generally works.
+For that reason, each of our books is opt-in, and because of our large pool of ARC readers, we often still must select only a subset of those that are interested.

 An author looking for reviews on their novel contacts us and provides us with the details of their book (cover, blurb, genres/categories, etc), how many reviewers they want us to send the book to, and when they want it to go out.

-A couple days before the book is due to go out, we send those author supplied details to all of our potential ARC readers of that genre*.
+A couple days before the book is due to go out, we send those author-supplied details to all of our potential ARC readers of that genre*.
 If the book interests the reader, they simply click the sign-up link to be added to the potential pool.

 *HG’s ARC program started out with strictly romance novels, but has since branched out to include all genres of books.
 Learn about choosing which genres you want to hear about here.

 Filling out the reader form for each book is an essential part of remaining in the HG ARC Program, regardless of whether you left a review for the book (or even read it).
 If you asked for the book and we sent it to you, please fill out the form.
 Remember – it’s okay if it takes you longer than the books review date to finish reading and reviewing – always better late than never – but the reminders are sent out automatically so don’t take them personally, just fill out the form whenever you’re done.

-There is also a field on this form for you to indicate that you couldn’t/didn’t leave a review on Amazon for this particular book, as well as a place to leave an optional comment to the author.
+There is also a field on this form for you to indicate if you couldn’t/didn’t leave a review on Amazon for this particular book, as well as a place to leave an optional comment to the author.